- What's On

 Keep your knowledge and creativity ticking with learning and education packs based on our Made at Curve productions.

-This learning pack supports our Made at Curve production of West Side Story.
+This learning pack supports our Made at Curve production of The Color Purple – at Home, which we streamed in association with Birmingham Hippodrome from 16 Feb – 16 Mar 2021.
 It includes details on the history around the production, how the show can be linked to the curriculum and prompts for classroom discussion, among other helpful resources.

 From #RainbowsOfCurve to our George’s Marvellous Medicine, The Cat in the Hat and Giraffes Can’t Dance-inspired activity pack, there’s plenty for young theatre-goers to enjoy!